swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 {: .callout}

-*   If you press "esc" and "return" alternately, the outer border of your code cell will change from gray to green.
+*   If you press "esc" and "return" alternately, the outer border of your code cell will change from gray/blue to green.
     *   The difference in color is subtle.
 *   These are the control (gray) and edit (green) modes of your notebook.
+*   Control mode alows you to edit notebook-level features, and edit mode changes the content of cells.

+###Shortcuts
-*   If you use the "esc" and "return" keys to make the surround gray and then press the "H" key, a list of all the shortcut keys will appear.
+*   If you use the "esc" key to make the surround gray and then press the "H" key on your keyboard, a list of all the shortcut keys will appear.
 *   When in control mode (esc/gray),
     *   The "B" key will make a new cell below the currently selected cell.